Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Exchangeability as a Modeling Principle

 We discuss in more detail the nature of borrowing of information under partial and separate exchangeability.
-For easier exposition we focus on a matrix $\Xb=[x_{ij}, j=1,\ldots,J,\; i=1,\ldots,I]$, with two columns, i.e.\ $J=2$.
-Note that the assumptions of partial and separate exchangeability imply marginal exchangeability within columns.
-Moreover, we exclude the degenerate cases of (marginal) independence between $x_{1:i j}$ and $x_{1:I,j^\prime}$, when no borrowing of strength occurs under Bayesian learning, as well as the fully exchangeable case when we loose heterogeneity across columns.
+For easier exposition, when it is sufficient to illustrate the idea, we focus on a matrix $\bX=[x_{i,j}, j=1,\ldots, J,\, i=1, \ldots, I]$, with two columns, i.e.\ $J=2$.
+Both partial and separate exchangeability imply marginal exchangeability within columns.
+Moreover, we exclude the degenerate cases of (marginal) independence between $x_{1:I,j}$ and $x_{1:I,j^{\prime}}$, when no borrowing of strength occurs under Bayesian learning, as well as the fully exchangeable case when we lose heterogeneity across columns.

-In the previous section we discussed how separate exchangeability, contrary to partial exchangeability, allows to respect the identity of an experimental unit $i$ by allowing for increased dependence between $x_{i,1}$ and $x_{i,2}$ compared to dependence between $x_{i,1}$ and $x_{i^\prime,2}$. \footnote{Note that sometimes it might be desirable to introduce negative dependence (repulsion), e.g.\ as $\mbox{Corr}(x_{i,1},x_{i^\prime,2})<0$.}